django/code-of-conduct/working-group-manual.md

 - **Support accountability.** When appropriate enforcement actions include opportunities for repair (such as apologies or acknowledgment of responsibility), provide guidance on what meaningful accountability looks like.
 This might include acknowledging the specific harm caused, demonstrating understanding of the impact, and committing to behavior change.

 - **Use trauma-informed language.** Avoid language that minimizes harm ("just a misunderstanding") or blames those who were harmed ("they were too sensitive").
 Use person-first language that separates the behavior from the individual's identity.
+Refer to “the individual whose conduct was reported” rather than labeling someone by the behavior, and to “the individual who experienced harm” rather than defining someone by the harm.

 - **Respect everyone's dignity.** Even when addressing serious violations, communicate in ways that preserve the humanity of all involved.
 This doesn't mean avoiding consequences, but rather implementing them with respect and clarity.